cronop-io/cronop-io.github.io/posts/_posts/2020-11-25-GameBoyPart1.md

 Set-Content -Path "KirbyDreamland.gb" -Value $Bytes -Encoding Byte
 ```

-After extracting the content, a hex editor was used to review the content its content:
+After extracting the content, a hex editor was used to review its content:

 ![](https://i.imgur.com/4RsqPem.png)